 - If range_lookup is FALSE (require exact match), values in the first column of table do not need to be sorted.

 Most of the time you need to look for an exact match when you use the VLOOKUP function.
-In our below example we have 2 tables.
+Let’s understand more with some simple examples.
+Below we have 2 tables.
 One contains the list of products and their height and weight information.
 Let’s say this is table A,containing column A,B & C.

 There is another table which contains the Price information for the list of products.
 Let’s say it’s table B,containing column F & G.